Port of Ngqura: Overview

 The Port of Ngqura is the only port in South Africa that has an environmental authorization (Record of Decision or RoD) for its construction and operation.

+In 2023, World Bank Container Port Performance Index, the port was ranked 404th out of 405, and in 2024 it was the fourth-most improved port, but still finished 402nd out of 403.

 Environmental considerations

 Two of the physical characteristics that had the most significant influence on the lay-out of the port, were the paleo-channel that runs through the site and Jahleel Island that is situated 1 km off-shore.
 The paleo channel provided an opportunity to establish a deepwater port without the need to dredge large quantities of consolidated material.
 This dramatically reduced capital costs associated with dredging.
 The bay's birdlife, which includes a significant African penguin population was deemed to be environmentally sensitive, so construction was forbidden within 500 m of the island.
 The main breakwater was designed and constructed to meet the requirements of the Jahleel Island exclusion zone.

 Sand bypass system

 One of the coastal processes considered relevant during the design of the port was sediment transport.
 Littoral transport is maintained by a fixed embedded jet pump sand bypass that was a world-first.
 It mimics the natural long shore drift of sand along the coast of South Africa.
 This is achieved by pumping the sand from the updrift (west) section of the coast to the downdrift (east) section of the coast.
 Sand is captured in a sand trap and the sand is pumped via pipelines to a discharge point on the opposite end of the port.
 Both capturing and discharge occurs in the wave zones.
 The system serves to prevent accretion and erosion on the western and eastern sides respectively.